bryanfagan/Cm_Cache_Backend_Redis/README.md

 ## RELATED / TUNING

  - The recommended "maxmemory-policy" is "volatile-lru".
 All tag metadata is non-volatile so it is recommended to use key expirations unless non-volatile keys are absolutely necessary so that tag data cannot get evicted.
 So, be sure that the "maxmemory" is high enough to accommodate all of the tag data and non-volatile data with enough room left for the volatile key data as well.
  - Automatic cleaning is optional and not recommended since it is slow and uses lots of memory.
  - Occasional (e.g. once a day) garbage collection is recommended if the entire cache is infrequently cleared and automatic cleaning is not enabled.
 The best solution is to run a cron job which does the garbage collection.
-   (See "Example Garbage Collection Script" below.)
  - Compression will have additional CPU overhead but may be worth it for memory savings and reduced traffic.
    For high-latency networks it may even improve performance.
    - gzip — Slowest but highest compression.
 Most likely you will not want to use above level 1 compression.
    - lzf — Fastest compress, fast decompress.
 Install: `sudo pecl install lzf`
    - snappy — Fastest decompress, fast compress.
 Download and install: [snappy](http://code.google.com/p/snappy/) and [php-snappy](http://code.google.com/p/php-snappy/)
- - Monitor your redis cache statistics with my modified [munin plugin](https://gist.github.com/1177716).
+ - Monitor your redis cache statistics with Colin's modified [munin plugin](https://gist.github.com/1177716).
  - Enable persistent connections.
 Make sure that if you have multiple configurations connecting the persistent string is unique for each configuration so that "select" commands don't cause conflicts.
  - Use the `stats.php` script to inspect your cache to find oversized or wasteful cache tags.

 ## Release Notes

- - September 26, 2013: I forked this from Colon's code solely to make it a ZF add-on, vs a Magento plugin; the library is entirely the work of Colin Mollenhour
+ - September 26, 2013: I forked this from Colin's code solely to make it a ZF add-on, vs a Magento plugin; the library is entirely the work of Colin Mollenhour
  - November 19, 2012: Added read_timeout option.
 (Feature only supported in standalone mode, will be supported by phpredis when pull request #260 is merged)
  - October 29, 2012: Added support for persistent connections.
 (Thanks samm-git!)
  - October 12, 2012: Improved memory usage and efficiency of garbage collection and updated recommendation.